 Five years ago, James and Deborah Fallows, writers for the Atlantic magazine began travelling to small cities and towns across the country.
-After receiving more than 1,000 recommendations for places to visit, they set out in there single-engine Cirrus airplane to visit places that rarely received media attention but that were in the process of recovering from a major problem or challenge.
+After receiving more than 1,000 recommendations for places to visit, they set out in their single-engine Cirrus airplane to visit places that rarely received media attention but that were in the process of recovering from a major problem or challenge.
 Meeting with civic leaders from all backgrounds—local newspapers, broadcast stations, school officials, librarians, and others—the Fallows sought to discover the drivers behind community progress.

 The Fallows captured lessons from their travels in a recent book, Our Towns: A 100,000-Mile Journey into the Heart of America.
 They joined Orton Family Foundation for a webinar on August 30th to discuss the common themes they discovered in towns that are revitalizing.

 Here are a few themes they highlighted from the webinar.

 People at the local and state level are working to take initiative and make positive change in their communities.
 There is a growing sentiment that small cities and towns must take action rather than rely on outsiders or federal government.

 Local civic leadership is a learned skill rather than something that occurs naturally, and this seems to be true no matter the size of the town.
 Columbus, Ohio has a culture of collaboration that is important for how the local government works with educational institutions.
 Smaller cities in California are partnering with Pepperdine University’s Davenport Institute for Public Engagement to receive training on civic engagement.

 The “who” behind positive change ranges from city to city.
 People in small cities and towns know themselves.
 They know who to connect with and who they can count on.
 Engagement starts with local government in many cases, but it can also stem from unexpected places including institutions like libraries and schools.
 In Fresno, CA, leadership is coming from individual businesses and artist groups.